 Carpet is often an underestimated bedroom decor choice.
 But, choose wisely and you'll see how great it can be to add both warmth and coziness.
 Go for something relatively neutral on your bedroom floor so it's not the focus of your room and can cope with whatever style you add to your space.

-We are all working from home a lot more at the moment, and for some of us it might become a full-time thing.
-If you are squeezed for space in the rest of your house, or rent a room and need to create a home office, the bedroom is the place to do it.
+We are all working from home a lot more.
+If you are squeezed for space in the rest of your house, or rent a room and need to create a modern home office idea, the bedroom is the place to do it.

-47. Get a cool Scandi look with wood panelling
+68. Get a cool Scandi look with wood paneling

 More about simple and Scandi than dark and moody?
 You'll love this oak wall covering, then.
 Behind the wall, there are actually bespoke wardrobes made from MDF carcasses, but the covering is engineered oak flooring (there's that topsy turvy floor-to-wall trend again!), which looks amazing contrasted with the plain white walls.
 This also shows that a feature wall doesn't have to be behind your bed, either – use bespoke joinery like this to highlight interesting shapes or dramatic ceiling heights to amazing effect.

-While the base color palette of this bedroom decor is neutral, the pattern of the wooden headboard teamed with the textured soft furnishing and other bedroom accessories makes this space truly warm and welcoming.
-A great look for guest bedrooms, while we would totally choose this for our own space also.
+While the base color palette of this bedroom decor is neutral, the pattern of the wooden headboard teamed with the textured soft furnishing and other bedroom accessories make this space truly warm and welcoming.
+A great look for guest bedrooms, and we would totally choose this for our own space also.

 Prefer a maximalist look?
-Use curtains to add pattern and start to build from there.
+Use curtains to add patterns and start to build from there.
 Choose prints and colors for the rest of the room that will both complement and contrast the existing patterns.
-Bold color palettes are always going to be one of our favorite go-to bedroom decorating ideas, and it's the contrast of patterns that adds that eclectic touch which makes it so special.
+Bold color palettes are always going to be one of our favorite go-to bedroom decorating ideas, and it's the contrast of patterns that adds that eclectic touch that makes it so special.

-The quickest way to give your bedroom decor an upgrade to a hotel feel is to keep things symmetrical.
-Match your bedside tables, the bedside lights, the cushions too, just double up on everything.
+The quickest way to give your traditional bedroom decor an upgrade to a hotel feel is to keep things symmetrical.
+Match your bedside tables, the bedside lights, and the cushions too, just double up on everything – making this one of the easiest bedroom ideas.
 This will add a sense of balance to your room, plus it all just feels fancier.
-For more traditional bedroom ideas head over to our gallery.

 What color is best for a bedroom?

 The best colors for a bedroom will mostly come down to your personal style and the overall vibe you want to create in your space.
-For a serene, neutral bedroom opt for lighter colors like whites, creams and pale greys.
-And layer them up in different tones so despite the limited color palette there's still lots interest an d texture going on.
+For a serene, neutral bedroom opt for lighter colors like whites, creams, and pale grays.
+Layer them up in different tones so that despite the limited color palette there's still lots of interest and texture going on.

 You could of course go the other way and opt for a dark bedroom color scheme.
-Darker colors may seem like a bold choice but they work well in bedrooms because you often get that cozy, cocooning feel, especially if you go dark on all four walls and add in some soft lighting.
+Darker colors may seem like a bold choice, but they're one of the best bedroom ideas because you often get that cozy, cocooning feel, especially if you go dark on all four walls and add in some soft lighting.

-And then there's the brights.
-Bright colors can work in a bedroom but you don't want to overwhelm the space too much as you still want it to feel relaxing.
-We word recommend bringing in brighter colors in the form of accessories like throw pillows, blankets and artwork.
+And then there are the brights.
+Bright colors can work in a bedroom, but you don't want to overwhelm the space too much as you still want it to feel relaxing.
+We would recommend bringing in brighter colors in the form of accessories like throw pillows, blankets, and artwork.

 For a balanced look add two bedside tables to each side of the bed and keep any other furniture on the other side of the room.
-To keep the space from feeling cluttered leave it at that if you can and then bring in personality with artwork and decor that reflects your style.
+To keep the space from feeling cluttered leave it at that if you can, and then bring in personality with artwork and small pieces of decor that reflect your style.